 Buy your own ISBNs and apply them to your books, no matter what company is producing or printing them.
 This is the number one step you can take to make sure your book is portable and it will never get stuck with a single publishing service.

 Don’t use a publishing service's free ISBN.
 Why?
 Because it traps you.
-You won’t be able to print and distribute your book with a different service.
+You won’t be able to use any other printing services to print and distribute your book.
 It also marks your book as “published by service name” and not your own publishing company.
 You need to publish under your own publishing company name (called an imprint).

 Purchasing your own ISBNs is the best investment you can make as an independent author.
 You’ll need one ISBN each for your hardback, paperback, eBook (both EPUB and MOBI), and audiobook.
 A pack of 10 costs $295 in the US.
 Sorry, citizens, ISBNs are much cheaper, and even free, in other countries.